Sony Xperia Z review

 Reviewed By: Chris Finnamore

-The Xperia Z is Sony's flagship phone for this year, and continues the screen size and resolution arms race with its 5in, 1,920x1,080 display.
+The Xperia Z was Sony's flagship phone for 2013, and continues the screen size and resolution arms race with its 5in, 1,920x1,080 display.
 It also has all the specifications you would expect from a high-end smartphone, including a quad-core 1.5GHz processor and a camera with a huge 13-megapixel sensor.

 The display's Full HD resolution is the same as that of this year's HTC One, but the slightly larger screen size should make text more legible at this resolution.
 We found we could view web pages in desktop mode and still read all the page's text easily without zooming in.
 This is a trick that the HTC One also pulls off, but we found the Xperia Z's extra 1/3 inch screen size made reading more comfortable.